SoheilAlimadadi/task_gohar/README.md

 ## 2. make the file `settings.toml` in the root of the project, you can find the template in docs folder

-## 3. To install all packages with poetry that is documented in `poetry.lock` do bellow command
+## 3. To install all packages with poetry that is documented in `poetry.lock` run the command below

 ```bash
 poetry install